Stationary random subgroups in negative curvature

 \subsection{Divergence of Poincare series}

 The following theorem is the main result of \S\ref{sec:random walks and poincare series}.
-Roughly speaking, it says that if a certain subset $W$ of the group $\Gamma$ is \enquote{large} in the statistical sense of being frequently visited by the random walk, then it must also be \enquote{large} in the sense that the partial Poincare series evaluated over $W$ diverges. \begin{thm} Assume that the group $\Gamma$ is non-amenable and that the probability measure $\mu$ whose supported generates $\Gamma$ as a semigroup has finite $p$-th moment for some $p>1$, i.e.
+Roughly speaking, it says that if a certain subset $W$ of the group $\Gamma$ is \enquote{large} in the statistical sense of being frequently visited by the random walk, then it must also be \enquote{large} in the sense that the partial Poincare series evaluated over $W$ diverges.

+\begin{thm} Assume that the group $\Gamma$ is non-amenable and that the probability measure $\mu$ whose supported generates $\Gamma$ as a semigroup has finite first moment, i.e.

 Let $W\subset \Gamma$ be a subset.
 If $\mathrm{P}_\mu$-almost every sample path $\omega $ satisfies